-Last Updated – June 2021
+Last Updated – July 2022

 Multibagger stocks are equity shares of a company which generate returns multiple times higher than its associated cost of acquisition.
 These stocks were first invented by Peter Lynch, published in his book ‘One Up on Wall Street’.
 These are essentially stocks that are undervalued and have strong fundamentals, thus presenting themselves as great investment options.
 A stock that doubles its price is called two-bagger while if the price grows 10-times, it would be called a 10-bagger.
 Thus, multibaggers are stocks whose prices have risen multiple times their initial investment values.
-Investors looking to build capital with decent risk appetite aim to get their hands on multibaggers stocks.
+Investors looking to build capital with decent risk appetite aim to get their hands on multibaggers.
 But the catch is- a multibagger is a multibagger only in hindsight.
 At first, it may look like a risky undertaking in an overstimulated market environment.

 We are referring to multibaggers as stocks which multiply or provide avenues for phenomenal wealth creation.
 The wealth creation could happen over a long horizon of time through compounding gradually and necessitates a patient investor’s mindset.
 The reward for an investor from a multibagger bet is by putting serious capital at work.
 However, serious investing happens only when the investor has understood a company’ business model, risks to growth, market potential thoroughly and has invested at sane entry valuations, willing to wait for a business to grow its earnings in the future years.

-A great example of long-term multibagger stocks is HDFC Bank, which has completed 26 years in 2021 since its IPO in 1995.
+A great example of a multibagger is HDFC Bank, which has completed 26 years in 2021 since its IPO in 1995.
 Without dividends reinvested, the stock has delivered a return of 25% CAGR, whereas with dividends reinvested it is 30% CAGR.
 An investment of 1 lac in that IPO is worth Rs 8 crore today, which means the price has grown 800 times, making it an 800-bagger.
 Some popular multibaggers in Indian stock markets in 2020 were Caplin Point Laboratories which returned 22,300 percent in ten years; La Opala RG rising 4500 percent in the previous decade; or Garware Technical Fibres that has returned 2600 percent in the last ten years.

 Healthy Earnings Growth: A shareholder earns when the company makes profits.
 When you look at the earnings of a multibagger stock, you will typically find high growth in the earnings of the company due to its revenue growth model, profitability model and also capital allocation model.

 High Margin Businesses: Another simple answer to the question – how to identify multibagger stocks is to look for businesses that have high margins.
-Usually, multibaggers command high margins either due to a lack of competition or some moat, some operational efficiency, or because they command a leading position in the industry.
+Usually, multibaggers command high margins either due to a lack of competition or some moat, some operational efficiency or because they command a leading position in the industry.
 Moreover, these stocks tend to have a sustained margin over time that doesn’t fluctuate every quarter or year.

 Future Growth Potential: A company may not be able to make money if it doesn’t have a comprehensive range of products or services as the markets are very dynamic in the current scenario the world over.
 One of the characteristics of a multi-bagger stock is that the management is very vocal about its vision and is able to explain the steps being taken to achieve the same.

 Competitive Advantage: This is one of the best ways to identify multibagger stocks in India.
-A company can stay in the competition by offering better services and products as it grows.
+A company can stay in competition by offering better services and products as it grows.
 For example, Madras Rubber Factory (MRF Ltd as it is now known as) was started by a small town balloon toy manufacturer, and the company has been improvising its products and services as per the demand of the customers.
 This zeal to keep innovating and tweaking or diversifying their offering as per demand has given them a competitive edge over contemporaries and kept them going strong over the years.
 To spot whether a company possesses a competitive advantage, see how innovative they have been.
 You can do so by taking a look at the patents they have, how active their R&D wing is, and how frequently they launch innovative products and services.

 Capability to expand free cash generation: Most important feature of sustainable multi-bagger stocks has been the ability to generate free cash flows consistently and the ability to grow them.
 Multi-bagger companies usually use their internal funds to expand or launch new products.
 These companies also tend to have lower debt levels against equity.
 These companies tend to generate free cash flow (which is computed as cash flow from operations minus purchase of fixed assets).
 This cash flow is to be used to fund future expansions or pay dividends.